Polkadot-Blockchain-Academy/pba-content/syllabus/Graded_Assignments/week-2.md

 # Week 2 Assignment - Blockchain and Substrate

-This assignment is a project covering the material you've learned about writing Substrate Runtimes with FRAME.
-To complete this project, select one of the following options,
+This assignment covers the material from Module 3: Blockchain Fundamentals and Module 4: Substrate.
+In it, you will build a cryptocurrency Substrate runtime, a simple user interface, and gently touch Substrate's consensus layer.

+Your project should include a README (roughly 200 - 2000 words) explaining how to use the project and what parts of code you want the grader to look at.

+## Primary Task: The Runtime

+Choose one of these two options to complete.
+You do not need to do both.

-## Option 1: UTXO-based Cryptocurrency
+### Option 1: UTXO-based Cryptocurrency

 - Do not use frame (Obviously because we haven't talked about it yet)
 - No account model